 What's the difference between your current career track and pursuing music?
 Are you really talented at what you're trying to do now?
 You may want to keep it as a fallback at it and pursue music after.
 Are you struggling with your current track, or do you have an extreme lack of interest in it compared to music?
 Then, it may be a good idea to call it quits.

 Do you have a spot that you can crash at if you aren't able to also work and pay rent?
-Do you have money saved up for a moment like this, or a rich family member that could help you out?
+Do you have money saved up for a moment like this or a rich family member who could help you?
 Could you just live with your parents for a while and do extra around the house to make up for it?
 Are you willing to risk it all and possibly live out of your car or on the streets because you're just that passionate about your dreams?
 Consider the risks of it all.

-If you're planning to go the local music route, how will you get around?
+How will you get around if you're planning to go the local music route?
 Public transportation can add up, especially if you are pursuing a music career without a job.
 Are you good on a bike and in a decent city area that can connect you to studios and gigs?
 Do you have any money that will allow you to Uber or Lyft around your area often to get to rehearsals and gigs?
 Or do you have a somewhat reliable cousin who may be able to help you get from here to there sometimes?
 Transportation can make or break your local scene progress.

-Are you one of those people who claim that they'll just go back to school later?
+Are you one of those who claim they'll just return to school later?
 Trust me, most people who say that never actually go back to school later.
 They always have the intention way in the back of their mind, but they never actually find the time, money, or energy to actually start going back to class again.
 Life tends to get in the way the further you get from your dropout date.